AugustineKwabenaAntwi/augustinekwabenaantwi/README.md

 * 📱 React Native
 * 💻 HTML, CSS, JS

+## What i am doing
-- 🔭 I’m currently working on a chat app { a platform for students who need counselling; i put it on hold but i will keep you updated}
+- 🔭 I’m currently working on a chat app {a platform for students who need counselling; i put it on hold but i will keep you updated}
 - 🌱 I’m currently learning React native and Python🐍
 - 👯 I’m looking to collaborate on open source programs once i get better with python